melindahiggins2000/A_Series_of_R_Workshops/workshop1/part2.md

 In Workshop 3 we will also explore the EXCELLENT RMarkdown functionality built into RStudio combining analysis with documentation and report writing making the entire process seamless and efficient!

-While RStudio has many more windows and menus enabling point-and-click interaction with R codes and functions, it is not the typicaly GUI (graphical user interface)
+While RStudio has many more windows and menus enabling point-and-click interaction with R codes and functions, it is not the typicaly GUI (graphical user interface).
+You cannot perform canned statistical analyses through point-and-click menus in R and RStudio.
+Instead you record everything - all commands - for loading, manipulating, analyzing and even reporting all of your results.
+This enables complete documentation of the entire process greatly improving the ability to reproduce your research!!

 ## Launch RStudio

 ---

-Go ahead launch RStudio and we will explore the interface.
+Go ahead and launch RStudio and we will explore the interface.

 When RStudio opens, your interface may not look the same as mine so we will systematically go through each window and explain what it does.

-If you do not have a script window open, do ahead and create one.
-Go to File/New File/R Script.
+If you do not have a script window open, go ahead and create one.
+Go to "File/New File/R Script".
 This should open a blank window in the upper left corner of the software interface.
 This is basically a simple text window where we will type our R codes and then execute them rather than typing them in the "console" window (typically located in the bottom left corner).

 In this window let's put in the commands we ran before in Part 1.